 New ingredients and immune development

-We work hard on identifying and unravelling the mechanisms behind new nutritional components, such as pre-, pro- and synbiotics, human milk oligosaccharides, ammino acids and ferments, that could positively influence immune development and the active immune response.
+We work hard on identifying and unravelling the mechanisms behind new nutritional components, such as pre-, pro-, syn- and postbiotics, human milk oligosaccharides and amino acids, that could positively influence immune development and the active immune response.
 We investigate the effects of these ingredients on the development of infections, autoimmune disorders and allergy.

 One of the crucial determinants of immune fitness is the ability to manage inflammation.
 Inflammation is a necessary response of the immune system, predominantly to manage infections, however, chronic inflammation can lead to allergy or autoimmune disorders.
 We are investigating the effects of amino acids on inflammation development in allergy, mucositis and Inflammatory Bowel Disease.

 To be able to unravel and understand the mechanisms of inflammation, immune development and the effects of ingredients, in both the pre-clinical as well as the clinical setting, it is crucial to know what to measure and how this correlates with prevention or treatment of disease.
 To further our understanding in this field, we have a large Biomarker Discovery program.
 In this program state-of-the-art techniques are used, such as proteomics, metabolomics and transcriptomics, in which we analyse large data sets using systems biology and machine learning approaches.